Perturbative analysis of the three gluon vertex in different gauges at one-loop: Three-Gluon Vertex

-Finally, we use one of the most recent and most used bases in both Schwinger-Dyson equations and lattice formalisms.
-This basis allows us to compare numerically with other methods in different gauges.
+Finally, we use one of the most recent and most used decomposition of the vertex in both Schwinger-Dyson equations and lattice formalisms.
+This representation allows us to compare numerically with other methods in different gauges.
 The building block of this proposal for the vertex is the BC basis, but with a point of view of a non-perturbative construction and can be written as~\cite{Aguilar:2019jsj}

 where $\Gamma_{\nu\mu\alpha}^L(p,k,q)$ is the longitudinal part and the transverse part $\Gamma_{\nu\mu\alpha}^T(p,k,q)$ satisfies